JavaTheHut17/SoftTech_Group_06/Milestone1/Project Plan.md

     As defined in the Project Deliverables.

     - Nutra Graph must allow users to search for food items in the database and retrieve said items.
-    - The software will allow users to select a food and have data displayed in a Pie & Bar Graph format.
+    - The software will allow users to select a food and have data<span style="color:red">  displayed in a Bar Graph format.
     - The software will allow users to select a nutritional component and input a min/max value to list food that falls into the selected range.
     - The software will allow users to filter foods by nutritional content level Low, Medium and High.
     - The software will allow users to filter food in the database based on the Highest or Lowest nutritional component levels, eg.. highest /lowest fat content.